Skip to main content

 We just used em.findOneOrFail() instead of em.findOne(), as you may have guessed, its purpose is to always return a value, or throw otherwise.

 You can see there is a select query to load the user.
-This is because we used a new fork, that is clean by default—it has an empty Identity Map, and therefore it needs to load the entity from the database.
-In the previous example, we already had it present by the time we were calling em.findOne().
+This is because you used a new fork, that is clean by default—it has an empty Identity Map, and therefore it needs to load the entity from the database.
+In the previous example, you already had it present by the time you were calling em.findOne().
 You queried the entity by its primary key, and such a query will always first check the identity map and prefer the results from it instead of querying the database.

 Refreshing loaded entities